radiantlogic-v8/r1-saas/logging-and-troubleshooting-guide/03-radiantone-universal-directory.md

 Certain queries used to monitor RadiantOne can happen frequently, resulting in a lot of “noise” in the access log.
 Logging of monitoring requests is disabled by default.
 To enable logging of monitoring requests, navigate to <RLI_HOME>/config/advanced and edit features.properties.
 Set vds.data.collection.logging=true.
 Restart the RadiantOne service.
 If RadiantOne is deployed in a cluster, restart the service on all nodes.

-Note – if vds.data.collection.logging is set to true, ZooKeeper exceptions returned by data collectors used for monitoring are logged into <RLI_HOME>/vds/vds_server/logs/vds_server.log.
+>[!note] if vds.data.collection.logging is set to true, ZooKeeper exceptions returned by data collectors used for monitoring are logged into <RLI_HOME>/vds/vds_server/logs/vds_server.log.
 Also, requests for data collectors on the admin HTTP port are logged into <RLI_HOME>/vds/vds_server/logs/scheduler/server.log.

 ### Logging to a Database